python/pyperformance/README.rst

 If --args is passed, it specifies extra arguments to pass to the test python binaries.
 For example::

-  pybenchmarks run_compare --args="-A -B,-C -D" base_python changed_python
+  pyperformance run_compare --args="-A -B,-C -D" base_python changed_python

 will run benchmarks like::